 Should your tone be formal or informal?
 First, you must determine who your audience is.
 We don’t speak to our employers the way we do to our friends.
 A blog about the joys and travails of being a working mother will read far differently than a white paper.

 Choose your tone accordingly.
 This blog post would read far differently if I were to change from addressing it directly to You to writing things such as:

 ‘When one writes for the board of directors, one should remember to …’

 Depth and language

-Most online readers are searching for a solution to their problems-and they want quick solutions.
+Most online readers are searching for solutions to their problems-and they want quick answers.
 Make the content easy to understand and bullet or number it.
 Use large catchy titles, small paragraphs and illustrations.
-Your audience will be engaged and receptive resulting in recognition of your product and your expertise.
+Your audience will be engaged and receptive, resulting in recognition of your product and your expertise.

 In truth, you know who your audience is whether it is a board, shareholders, laymen, colleagues, or the general public.
 Pick the audience and you will be able to choose the proper voice.
 I’ve never cared for the advice that you need to imagine your ideal reader and write to them.
 Most of us are too constrained and self-conscious to begin with and further censoring ourselves with a potential inner critic is overwhelming.
 Imagine a broad audience and tailor your writing to them instead.
 If you get stuck, Google!
 Don’t plagiarize, of course.
 Simply getting ideas from those who have tackled your topic before is extremely helpful before you begin to think about how you will structure your own work.
 Above all, keep practicing.
 In time, all this will come easily to you.